launchdarkly/java-server-sdk-dynamodb/README.md

 4. Import the LaunchDarkly package and the package for this library:

-        import com.launchdarkly.client.*;
+        import com.launchdarkly.sdk.server.*;
-        import com.launchdarkly.client.integrations.*;
+        import com.launchdarkly.sdk.server.integrations.*;

 5. When configuring your SDK client, add the DynamoDB feature store:

-        DynamoDbDataStoreBuilder dynamoDbStore = DynamoDb.dataStore("my-table-name");

         LDConfig config = new LDConfig.Builder()
-            .dataStore(Components.persistentDataStore(dynamoDbStore))
+            .dataStore(
+                Components.persistentDataStore(
+                    DynamoDb.dataStore("my-table-name")
+                )
+            )
             .build();

-        LDClient client = new LDClient("YOUR SDK KEY", config);

 By default, the DynamoDB client will try to get your AWS credentials and region name from environment variables and/or local configuration files, as described in the AWS SDK documentation.
 There are methods in `DynamoDbDataStoreBuilder` for changing the configuration options.
 Alternatively, if you already have a fully configured DynamoDB client object, you can tell LaunchDarkly to use that:

-        DynamoDbDataStoreBuilder dynamoDbStore = DynamoDb.dataStore("my-table-name")
-            .existingClient(myDynamoDbClientInstance);
+                Components.persistentDataStore(
+                    DynamoDb.dataStore("my-table-name").existingClient(myDynamoDbClientInstance)
+                )

 ## Caching behavior

-To reduce traffic to DynamoDB, there is an optional in-memory cache that retains the last known data for a configurable amount of time.
-This is on by default; to turn it off (and guarantee that the latest feature flag data will always be retrieved from DynamoDB for every flag evaluation), configure the store as follows:

-By default, for any persistent data store, the Java SDK uses an in-memory cache to reduce traffic to the database; this retains the last known data for a configurable amount of time.
-To change the caching behavior or disable caching, use the `PersistentDataStoreBuilder` methods:
+The LaunchDarkly SDK has a standard caching mechanism for any persistent data store, to reduce database traffic.
+This is configured through the SDK's `PersistentDataStoreBuilder` class as described the SDK documentation.
+For instance, to specify a cache TTL of 5 minutes:

-        LDConfig configWithLongerCacheTtl = new LDConfig.Builder()
+        LDConfig config = new LDConfig.Builder()
             .dataStore(
-                Components.persistentDataStore(dynamoDbStore).cacheSeconds(60)
+                Components.persistentDataStore(
+                    DynamoDb.dataStore("my-table-name")
+                ).cacheTime(Duration.ofMinutes(5))
             )
             .build();

-        LDConfig configWithNoCaching = new LDConfig.Builder()
-            .dataStore(
-                Components.persistentDataStore(dynamoDbStore).noCaching()
-            )
-            .build();

-For other ways to control the behavior of the cache, see `PersistentDataStoreBuilder` in the Java SDK.

 ## About LaunchDarkly